SNCFdevelopers/API-trains-sncf/source/integration.rst

 You must authenticate to use **SNCF API**.
 When you register we give you an authentication key to the API.

-There is two ways for authentication:
+There is two ways to authenticate:

 You can use a `Basic HTTP authentication`_, where the username is the key, and without password.

 Username : copy / paste your key

 Password : leave the field blank